 Due to the overly complicated user flow of the client’s current SaaS solution, the monitoring platform was almost unusable.
 Yes, the client was able to sell the product, but the process of teaching their customer to navigate and utilize the platform was lengthy and convoluted.
 This typically resulted in the client receiving an inordinate about of support tickets requesting walkthroughs of the most basic tasks (such as uploading a new user).
 The platform required a systemic redesign in order to simplify the user flow.

-I was asked by digital agency Oddball to design a robust, easy to use, replacement SaaS solution for their client.
+The client requested a robust, easy to use, replacement SaaS solution for their client.

 “One thing we are missing in this tool is (the ability) for our clients to do any kind of analytics outside of exporting an Excel sheet.”